fooSynaptic/text_Paraphrasing/README.md

 **How to enumerate the topics from the raw text?**

 How to enumerate the topics, this is'nt something trivial.
 Basically, we dont know how many topics in a stage of broadcaste, so we inplemented the un-superwised algorithm, which is matrix decomposition here.
-But we also do'nt know how good is our result-- is the sample topic are semantic paraphrase or something bullshit.
+But we also do'nt know how good is our result--is the sample topic are semantic paraphrase or something bullshit.
 So i will introduce two metric about the evaluation about our algorithm.
 Actually, they do a great help in my empirical experiments.
     - first, the average map rate, it denote the how close is the topic freqence words with each sentences(So its average).
     - second, the continuity rate, this metric reveal the how good each topic is close to a semantic sentences(context-sensitive so its readable).
 ```